rahul2907/Face-Recognition-using-neural-network/README.md

 #Start with newfacecrop1 file

-#i'd used the standard orl face data
+#we had used the standard orl face data

 #Go through each and every file

-#the last file NNT.m tells the accuracy to which are system works.
+#the last file NNT.m tells the accuracy upto which the images matched correctly.